wp-plugins/wp-imageflow2/readme.txt

 * NEW FEATURE - Support touch screen on the scroll bar to slide the images left/right
 * NEW FEATURE - Provide option to open image links in the same window
 * NEW FEATURE - Provide image link field in the image editor window rather than using the image description
-* Support secure links for the image link URL
-* Fix debug message when reflect scripts disabled

 = WP-Imageflow2 =

 Display nice looking ImageFlow galleries within posts and pages.
 Link each image to either a Lightbox preview or an external URL.
 The Lightbox pop-up supports cycling through all the photos - left/right arrows appear when hovering over the photos.
-Supports multiple instances of the galleries on a single page.

 This is a light script that uses the basic JQuery library.
+It will display a simple thumbnail list if Javascript is disabled in the browser.

+There are three ways to insert a WP-ImageFlow Plus gallery:

+1. Select the built-in Wordpress media library attached images with the shortcode [wp-imageflow2]
+2. Upload your pictures to a subfolder and use the shortcode [wp-imageflow2 dir=SUBFOLDER]
+3. Tag images in your media library using the Media Tags plugin by Paul Menard and use the shortcode [wp-imageflow2 mediatag=tagslug]

-New Features:
+Features:

+* Multiple galleries per page
+* Configure the background color, text color, container width and choose black or white for the scrollbar.
+* Auto-rotation of the images
+* Configure the starting slide number
 * Touch control of the scrollbar
-* Link field in the image editor to link an image to a URL
+* Optional link field in the image editor to link an image to an URL instead of the lightbox
 * Option to open links in the same window or a new window

-There are three ways to insert a WP-ImageFlow2 gallery:

-1. Use the built-in Wordpress media library use the shortcode [wp-imageflow2]
-2. Upload your pictures to a subfolder and use the shortcode [wp-imageflow2 dir=SUBFOLDER]
-3. Tag images in your media library using the Media Tags plugin by Paul Menard and use the shortcode [wp-imageflow2 mediatag=tagslug]

-You can configure the background color, text color, container width and choose black or white for the scrollbar.
-Auto-rotation of the images is supported.
+* Enable/disable automatic rotation for each instance of a gallery
+* Supports full text description in the popup window of a gallery from the media library
+* Two versions of the reflection script to support more browser configurations
+* Display with or without reflections

 Two versions of the reflection script are provided.
 The default, V2, works on most servers.
 V3 provides PNG reflections but requires a higher version of GD that many servers don't support.
 You can choose which version to use (or none at all) on the settings page.